 As the government roadmap changed as the festival approached, we were able to organise more events in the local pubs, the Hobby Horse Club and a new format craft fair also took place.

-We are so lucky to have this event, and everyone can enjoy the music, dance and fun that has been celebrated since the 1960s.
+Whatever the format, our aim remains the same – that everyone can enjoy the music, dance and fun that has been celebrated since the 1960s.